 - Credits and honor points earned in correspondence and extension courses will be counted toward honors.

-- A letter grade of “X” (unofficial withdrawal) is the same as an “E” (failure) in calculating the GPA.
+- A letter grade of X is the same as an E when calculating the GPA.

 - Classes taken as credit/no credit do not affect the GPA.

-Your GPA is calculated by dividing the total amount of honor points by the total amount of credit hours attempted (not earned).
+Your GPA is calculated by dividing the total amount of honor points by the total amount of credit hours attempted.

 |Course||Credit hours||Grade||Honor points|